Allegra9/world-map/README.md

 ## “Wrld" Population data visualisations

+##4/4/19 update:

+Looks like my api endpoint http://api.population.io/ is no longer available. :( The sadness...

 Utilised React map and charts libraries to express demographic data from World Population API and visualise data trends.

 ## How to run: